 Male nuptial gifts: phenotypic consequences and evolutionary implications - by Carol L Boggs

 "Much of the work on insect nuptial gifts has been done to explore the effects of relative reproductive investment by each sex on sex roles and the operation of sexual selection.
 This work was stimulated by a series of authors, beginning with Darwin."

 "Male nuptial gifts are widespread across insect orders, including those with a range of feeding habitats and in a diversity of environments."

 "Nuptial gift giving is an excellent vehicle to test sexual selection theory.
 Male nuptial gifts have primarily served as a case example to study theories of sexual selection."

 "We have initial information on absorption rates of internal spermatophores and on the usage rates in oogenesis of materials from both internal and external donations.
 Most of these data come from radiolabel experiments.
 Males are labeled with radioactive amino acids and mated with females; then eggs and/or females are tested for radioactivity at intervals after mating."

-If nuptial gifts are not literal features of reality, then how did biologists physically isolate them from males, "radiolabel" their production then experimentally test their reproductive effects on females and eggs?
+If nuptial gifts are not literal features of reality, then how did biologists physically isolate them from non-human male organisms, "radiolabel" their production then experimentally discern their reproductive effects on females and eggs?
 A necessary pre-condition for an item to emit streams of detectable radioactive particles is that the item (the gift) literally exist in nature!

 "The antiquity of spermatophores within Insecta means that the potential for male nutrient donations via the spermatophore or similar accessory gland secretions is probably at least as old as the class."

-If these gifts were figments of someone's imagination, then how did they originate in the freakin' Triassic era, functioning in the mating systems of a bewildering variety of insect (and arachnid) species for about ~500M years?
+If these gifts were figments of someone's imagination, then how did they originate in the freakin' Triassic era, functioning in the mating systems of a bewildering variety of insect (and arachnid) species for ~500M years?